nokeeo/JavaClean/README.md

 </directory>
 ```
 The directory will contain all files with the file type png and start with the letter 'a'.<br />
-A directory can also have more than one file.
+A directory can also have more than one file tag.
 For example:
 ```xml
 <directory type="folder" name="Example Directory">
   <file>